MicrosoftDocs/Advertising-docs/BingAds/bingads-11/campaign-management-service/accountproperty.md

 If the [Name](#name) element is set to *AdClickParallelTracking*, then the [Value](#value) can be set to either *true* or *false*.
 If the value is *true*, then parallel tracking is enabled.

 > [!IMPORTANT]
 > Starting in Q4 calendar year 2018 parallel tracking is only available for pilot customers ([GetCustomerPilotFeatures](../customer-management-service/getcustomerpilotfeatures.md) returns 474), and all other customers are opted out.
-By the end of calendar year 2018 we plan to require parallel tracking for all customers i.e., all customers will be opted in.
-At that time the option to turn off parallel tracking will not be available.

 #### <a name="msclkidautotaggingenabled"></a>MSCLKIDAutoTaggingEnabled
 Determines whether auto-tagging of the MSCLKID query string parameter is enabled.
 The MSCLKID is a 32-character GUID that is unique for each ad click.